2024-2025 Catalog

 Proficiency test policies and procedures and review materials can be obtained at www.bergen.edu/testing.

-Registration for the Proficiency Tests must be completed in person in room S-127.
+Registration for the Proficiency Tests must be completed in person in Testing Center/Room OS-102.

 There is a $30.50 fee for each proficiency test taken.